 Try to also encourage workers to keep aisles clear so that vehicles are not obstructed during their operation.
 This can be done through training and positive reinforcement, however, in many cases, it will require a large scale behavioural safety change to be implemented correctly.

-Encourage the use of personal protective equipment amongst employees
+Encourage the use of personal protective equipment among employees

 Sometimes the complete absence of hazard exposure is unavoidable, this is where personal protective equipment can be used to help to mitigate the risks.
 Items like hardhats, high vis jackets and steel toe-cap boots are good for reducing the likelihood and severity of possible injuries, promoting safety within the warehouse.
 Failure to wear PPE is one of the most common OSHA violations and this is one of the reasons why it is important to remember to regularly remind warehouse workers to wear the correct gear.